BBC Radio Lincolnshire: Specialist programming

-Radio Lincolnshire is also one of a handful of stations to have a dedicated farming programme on Sundays at 7am, which the station has broadcast since it began broadcasting.
+Radio Lincolnshire also has a dedicated farming programme on Sundays at 6pm, which the station has aired since it began broadcasting and when schedule changes came in 2023.
+The Farming show made BBC Radio Lincolnshire the only local BBC station not to have Dotun Adebayo on a Sunday night.

 Former programming

 A weekly news bulletin in Portuguese was broadcast for migrant workers until July 2008.
 It was read by Rui Silva, who worked for Boston Borough Council.

 Events

 Since the early 1980s, a race had been held at the Market Rasen Racecourse, the BBC Radio Lincolnshire Novice's Hurdle.
 In recent years, this has become the Mike Molloy Memorial Handicap Chase, named after a former sports presenter who died of Myeloma.

-In 1983 it formed a charity trust, thought to be the first in the UK for a radio station.
+In 1983, it formed a charity trust, thought to be the first in the UK for a radio station.
 This became known as Going for Gold.
 Originally GOLD stood for Give Our Lincolnshire Defibrillators.
 Since then, money has been raised for a number of other local causes.

-It holds an annual folk song competition called "Song For Lincolnshire".
+It held an annual folk song competition called "Song For Lincolnshire" from 2015 until 2020.

+BBC Farmwatch was started by BBC Radio Lincolnshire in 2024 and turned into a country-wide project.
+It's a 24-hour broadcast for farmers, keeping them company during their buisiest day of the year.